The Buddha: Critique of Brahmanism

 According to Bronkhorst, "the bearers of [the Brahmanical] tradition, the Brahmins, did not occupy a dominant position in the area in which the Buddha preached his message."
 Nevertheless, the Buddha was acquainted with Brahmanism, and in the early Buddhist Texts, the Buddha references Brahmanical devices.
-For example, in Samyutta Nikaya 111, Majjhima Nikaya 92 and Vinaya i 246 of the Pali Canon, the Buddha praises the Agnihotra as the foremost sacrifice and the Gayatri mantra as the foremost meter.
-In general, the Buddha critiques the Brahmanical religion and social system on certain key points.
+For example, in Samyutta Nikaya 111, Majjhima Nikaya 92 and Vinaya i 246 of the Pali Canon, the Buddha praises the Agnihotra as the foremost sacrifice and the Sāvitrī meter as the foremost meter.
+In general, the Buddha critiques the animal sacrifices and social system on certain key points.

 The Brahmin caste held that the Vedas were eternal revealed (sruti) texts.
 The Buddha, on the other hand, did not accept that these texts had any divine authority or value.

 The Buddha also did not see the Brahmanical rites and practices as useful for spiritual advancement.
-For example, in the Udāna, the Buddha points out that ritual bathing does not lead to purity, only "truth and morality" lead to purity.
+For example, in the Udāna, the Buddha points out that ritual bathing does not lead to purity: only "truth and morality" lead to purity.
 He especially critiqued animal sacrifice as taught in Vedas.
 The Buddha contrasted his teachings, which were taught openly to all people, with that of the Brahmins', who kept their mantras secret.

 The Buddha also critiqued the Brahmins' claims of superior birth and the idea that different castes and bloodlines were inherently pure or impure, noble or ignoble.